Elias-Giannakidis/mountain-car/README.md

 # mountain-car
 This is a tutorial followed code.
-This is a basic q-learning algorith to solve mountain car from Gym open AI environments.
+This is a basic q-learning algorith which solve mountain car from Gym open AI environments.

 # Tutorial Video